PepScribe

 Is there a proven human BPC-157 dosing protocol?

 No. There are no published, large-scale, randomized controlled trials in humans that have established safe and effective BPC-157 dosing.
 Dosing ranges circulating in online communities are informal extrapolations from animal studies, not clinically validated protocols.
-BPC-157 is currently classified as FDA Category 2 and is not legally compoundable.
+BPC-157 is also not an FDA-approved drug and is not currently on FDA's 503A Bulks List, so no regulator has reviewed a dose.

 What is the difference between subcutaneous and oral BPC-157 in research?